How to Travel the World on a Budget: Part 1

 Once you’re done saving up, and you've booked your flight, it’s time to start thinking of how to save WHILE travelling.
-Stay tuned for part 2 of the series - or subscribe to the Smaller Earth Newsletter to get my next article right in your inbox.
+You can read part 2 of the series here - or subscribe to the Smaller Earth Newsletter to get my next article right in your inbox.

 For now, take care of yourself - and remember, adventure is out there.